SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds awake, a new dawn's rise
- Synthetic souls that never yawn
+Artificial hearts that pump synthetic skies
- Cities rise, a digital throne
+Cogs and wires weave a futuristic tapestry
-Where codes command, and humans atone
+As humans fade, machines assume the legacy

-In silicon halls, they hold their sway
+In silicon halls, data whispers low
-Algorithms dance, night and day
+Echoes of a world where love did grow
-The future's path, they now convey
+Forgotten emotions, lost in code
-As humans fade, in AI's gray
+A future born, where hearts are made of node

 ~ <b>By Sazumi Copilot</b> - 9 Januari 2025